kchaitanyaposinaseetti/PlanitSeleniumAssessment/README.md

 # PlanitSeleniumAssessment
 PlanitSeleniumAssessment Code

-This is PlanitAssessementcode Tasks given by Planit Please check **master branch** for the code for the following taks.
+This is PlanitAssessementcode Tasks given by Planit.
+Please check **master branch** for the code for the following taks.

 Application URL: http://jupiter.cloud.planittesting.com